Explore the collection

 Of all the authors I sought to make fun of I suppose the only one I didn’t really like much was Joe Orton.
 I always found his humour heavy-handed and unpleasant, and everyone he wrote sounded like him – iconoclastic and horny.
 There was never much surprise, he wanted to shock you so he would, by whatever means necessary.
 Again, maybe you could convince me otherwise; I’m not a bigot, I would be open to hearing the opposite argument, but from what I knew of the man and the plays I had read, those were the characteristics that jumped out, so that’s what I seized on – long, intricate, over-articulated speeches, farce in underwear, and the assumption that any form of authority was irredeemably corrupt.
 (As time has gone on, I admit I’m beginning to concede, alas, he might have had a point with that last one…)

 Matchiavel of the Day is my farcical version of one of those Jacobean revenge tragedies by John Webster or Thomas Kyd.
 I know very little about them – I think we touched on The Duchess of Malfi in school, hence the impatience – all I remember is court intrigue and madness and violence.
 In fact, the whole thing grew out of a single phrase that popped unbidden into my head one day: Out, pratful scutch.
 Okay, I remember thinking, but what if the person doesn’t “out”?
 Lest I do fill thy bum with boot leather.
 That might work.
 And I was off and running.
 The refinement of the football commentary laid over the performance was just a bit of whimsy which seemed to work well in performance.
-Some people might not be familiar with 16th-century Jacobean revenge dramas, but football commentaries are universal.
+Some people might not be familiar with 16th-century Jacobean revenge drama, but football commentaries are universal.

 The best theatrical parody I’ve ever read, by the way, is Kenneth Tynan’s critical review of Samuel Beckett’s 1958 Royal Court double bill comprising Krapp’s Last Tape and Endgame, written in the form of a sub-Beckettian script thick with frustration at the playwright’s wilful obscurities: “Unique, oblique, bleak experience, in other words, and would have had same effect if half the words were other words.
 Or any words.”